What are energy price caps and how will they benefit me?

 Energy price caps make sure you pay a fairer price for your energy.
 They limit how much suppliers like us can charge you per unit of energy.
 They’re based on the costs that Ofgem (Great Britain’s energy regulator) calculates we need to spend to get energy to your home.

 All energy suppliers like ourselves must apply the caps, and you’re price protected if you use a prepayment meter, are on a flexible tariff, or are on a default tariff that you haven’t chosen.

 Price caps protect customers from being overcharged.
 If costs to supply energy fall, the caps make sure suppliers like ourselves pass on reductions.
 If costs rise, then you can have peace of mind that the caps ensure price rises are justified and you cannot be overcharged.

 How long will the price cap last?

-Ofgem updates the price caps twice a year to make sure prices reflect the changes in underlying costs to get energy to you.
+Ofgem updates the price caps twice a year, in February and August, to make sure prices reflect the changes in underlying costs to get energy to you.
 They also work closely with us and the energy market more generally to make sure you’re getting a fair deal at all times.

 How can I check Shell Energy is charging me correctly under the cap?
 What do I do if I have doubts?